grodr41/Code2040API/README.md

 # Code2040API
-An Application Programming Interface for Technical Assessment.
+An Application Programming Interface (API) for Technical Assessment.